twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Use config for root config directory of project

   * Added Kevin Xu's fork of Two Scoops Project project.

+* Chapter: Django apps

+  * Explained conventions for naming modules

-* Chapter: Database
+* Chapter: Models

   * Removed South mentions

   * Added Postgres fields

+  * Recommended against use of generic relations.
+Truth: Great for the implementor, never ends well for the maintainer. :(

+  * Lazy Evaluation!

+  * Mentioned _meta

+  * Discussed Fat models, how to make them and how to avoid the god class anti-pattern

-  * Break out queries and database interactions into their own chapter
+  * Broke out queries and database interactions into their own chapter

 * Chapter (New): Queries and the Database